bobbiecole/Bobbie-Cole/README.md

 **Education to Date** Bachelor of Business, Bond University 2012

-Proudest professional achievement to date is having my article _Area's to Investigate When Buying a Franchise_, published in the Expert Advice setion of Business Franchise Magazine
+Proudest professional achievement to date is having my article _Area's to Investigate When Buying a Franchise_, published in the Expert Advice setion of Business Franchise Magazine.
 ![](https://github.com/bobbiecole/Bobbie-Cole/blob/master/mag%20cover%20and%20article.png?raw=true)